-- A. Brokers owe the following duties to prospective buyers, sellers, landlords (owners) and tenants: - (1) Honesty and reasonable care and ethical and professional conduct;

-(2) Compliance with local, state, and federal fair housing and antidiscrimination laws, the New Mexico real estate license law and the Real Estate Commission rules, the New Mexico Uniform Owner Resident Relations Act, and other applicable local, state, and federal laws and regulations;

-(3) Performance of any and all written agreements made with the prospective buyer, seller, landlord (owner) or tenant;

-(4) Written disclosure of any potential conflict of interest or any other written agreement that the broker has in the transaction including but not limited to:

-- (a) Any written brokerage relationship the broker has with any other parties to the transaction or; - (b) Any material interest or relationship of a business, personal, or family nature that the broker has in the transaction; - (c) Any written agreement the broker has with a licensed transaction coordinator who will be providing brokerage services related to the transaction.

-(5) Written disclosure of any adverse material facts actually known by the associate broker or qualifying broker about the property or the transaction, or about the financial ability of the parties to the transaction to complete the transaction; adverse material facts requiring disclosure do not include any information covered by federal fair housing laws or the New Mexico Human Rights Act.

-B. In addition to the broker duties owed to prospective buyers, sellers, landlords (owners) and tenants as set forth in this Section 16.61.19.8(A), Brokers owe the following Broker Duties to the buyers, sellers, landlord (owners) and tenants to whom the broker is directly providing real estate services, regardless of the scope and nature of those services; Brokers working as Property Managers for a landlord (owner) are directly providing real estate services to the landlord (owner), not to the tenant:

-(1) Assistance to the party in completing the transaction, unless otherwise agreed to in writing by the party to whom the broker is directly providing real estate services, including:
+- A. Brokers owe the following duties to prospective buyers, sellers, landlords (owners) and tenants: - (1) Honesty and reasonable care and ethical and professional conduct; - (2) Compliance with local, state, and federal fair housing and antidiscrimination laws, the New Mexico real estate license law and the Real Estate Commission rules, the New Mexico Uniform Owner Resident Relations Act, and other applicable local, state, and federal laws and regulations; - (3) Performance of any and all written agreements made with the prospective buyer, seller, landlord (owner) or tenant; - (4) Written disclosure of any potential conflict of interest that the broker has in the transaction including but not limited to: - (a) Any written brokerage relationship the broker has with any other parties to the transaction or; - (b) Any material interest or relationship of a business, personal, or family nature that the broker has in the transaction; - (c) Any written agreement the broker has with a licensed transaction coordinator who will be providing brokerage services related to the transaction. - (5) Written disclosure of any adverse material facts actually known by the associate broker or qualifying broker about the property or the transaction, or about the financial ability of the parties to the transaction to complete the transaction; adverse material facts requiring disclosure do not include any information covered by federal fair housing laws or the New Mexico Human Rights Act. - B. In addition to the broker duties owed to prospective buyers, sellers, landlords (owners) and tenants as set forth in this Section 16.61.19.8(A), Brokers owe the following Broker Duties to the buyers, sellers, landlord (owners) and tenants to whom the broker is directly providing real estate services, regardless of the scope and nature of those services; Brokers working as Property Managers for a landlord (owner) are directly providing real estate services to the landlord (owner), not to the tenant: - (1) Assistance to the party in completing the transaction, unless otherwise agreed to in writing by the party to whom the broker is directly providing real estate services, including: - (a) Timely presentation of and response to all written offers or counter-offers; and

-- (a) Timely presentation of and response to all written offers or counter-offers; and - (b) Active participation in assisting in complying with the terms and conditions of the contract and with the finalization of the transaction;
+(b) Active participation in assisting in complying with the terms and conditions of the contract and with the finalization of the transaction;

-If the broker in the transaction is not providing the service, advice or assistance described in Paragraphs (a) and (b) of this Subsection B of 16.61.19.8 NMAC, the party must agree in writing that the broker is not expected to provide such service, advice or assistance;
+If the broker in the transaction is not providing the service, advice or assistance described in Paragraphs (a) and (b) of this Subsection B of 16.61.19.8 NMAC, the party must agree in writing that the broker is not expected to provide such service, advice or assistance.
+The broker shall disclose the existence of such agreement in writing to the other brokers involved in the transaction: